-The popular relationship book The Five Love Languages by psychologist Dr. Gary Chapman explains that the way we communicate love for one another must be done in our spouses ‘love language’.
+The popular relationship book The Five Love Languages by psychologist Dr. Gary Chapman explains that the way we communicate love for one another must be done in our spouses ‘love language.’
 This concept means that every person receives and understands love in a specific language and what makes us feel love isn’t necessarily the same for our partner.

 Words of affirmation

 While we all want appreciation from our spouse, literal words of kindness can bring your partner’s mood up like crazy.
-A simple “I love you” can be all it takes or saying “I appreciate what you did for me” can really show them your love in the most effective way.
-If using words of affirmation is your partner’s primary love language, express your love to them with the spoken word, but to use them well.
+A simple “I love you” can be all it takes, or saying “I appreciate what you did for me” can show them your love in the most effective way.
+If using words of affirmation is your partner’s primary love language, express your love to them with the spoken word, but use them well.
 Your partner will take everything you say to heart, whether good or bad, so be careful what you say during a lover’s quarrel.
-Give them praise, you’ll quickly see your partner shifting into a better, lighter mood!
+Give them praise; you’ll quickly see your partner shifting into a better, lighter mood!

 Acts of service

 Acts of service are quite a common love language, so if your partner receives love by seeing you help out around the house, there are easy solutions to show your love for them.
-They don’t want to hear “I love you” they want to see it – go grocery shopping or fold the laundry because they will just love it!
+They don’t want to hear “I love you.”
+They want to see it – go grocery shopping or fold the laundry because they will love it!
 Something as small as preparing breakfast or washing the dishes after dinner shows your partner you care and want them to relax.
 While you might not be talking to your partner about love, doing simple acts of service for them can speak to them on a much deeper level.

-Gift-giving is part of life, especially on special occasions like birthdays and Christmas; but your partner receives love by receiving physical things when it isn’t a holiday.
+Gift-giving is part of life, especially on special occasions like birthdays and Christmas, but your partner receives love by receiving physical things when it isn’t a holiday.
 It’s a physical token of your appreciation and shows them you’re thinking of them.
 To your partner, it shows you understand them with something as simple as a homemade present or flowers you picked on the way home, instantly boosting their mood!